nadagaber/NYC-Dashboard-Explorer/README.md

 Features:

-Interactive Visualizations: The dashboard offers interactive visualizations such as pie charts, bar charts, heatmaps, and more, allowing users to explore data dynamically and gain insights through visualization.
+Interactive Visualizations: The dashboard offers interactive visualizations such as pie charts and bar charts, allowing users to explore data dynamically and gain insights through visualization.

 Data Filtering: Users can filter the data based on different variables and conditions to focus on specific aspects of interest.
 Dropdown menus and other input controls are provided for easy filtering.